 Asoke Valley wineries to pair with the park

 Khao Yai sits at the top of the Asoke Valley, which is one of two regions in Thailand where commercial wine grapes ripen well.
-The combination of altitude (around 350 meters above sea level), well-drained limestone soils, and a long dry winter from November to March has produced a real wine industry over the last 25 years.
+The altitude of around 350 meters above sea level, the well-drained limestone soils, and a long dry winter from November to March have produced a real wine industry over the last 25 years.
 The two visitor-facing estates are GranMonte and PB Valley, both about a 20-minute drive from the park gate.

 GranMonte was founded in 1999 by the Lohitnavy family on the Asoke Valley floor.
 The flagship is the Syrah, but the Chenin Blanc and a Viognier blend get the most repeat sales from Bangkok buyers.
 The on-site bistro VinCotto does a decent grilled lamb if you want lunch after the morning park drive.